gdepeute/dae.notes/estaff.notes.md

 - Call with Rory/Scale last Wednesday
 - Crisis24 SOW/support

+  - Had meeting with Chad last week regarding pricing
   - Zach question regarding reverse geocoding for Country/Region/State
   - Told him we don't include that in our dataset, but sent him python sample code using ArcGIS reverse geocoder.
   - Asked him that if it was a drop dead not having that, to let us know

+- Discovered a couple of Enterprise configuration issues
+  - Worked with Cassie/Steve to resolve
 - Aravo pinged about "other customers" and accessing the old API
   - Who are these customers?
 Thought CocaCola was the only customer?
 - Questions

   - Current payroll situation
   - India payment
   - USVP next steps - where is Cabo Matt?